nabilk11/nabilk11/README.md

 - everything! but i keep it to myself..lol
 - censoring or filtering myself a bit more at times.
 - time management.
-- collaborating with others and being wiling to delegate more as a business owner in the midst of trying to scale..
+- opening myself up to collaborating with others and being wiling to delegate more as a business owner in the midst of trying to scale..

 ### 5) Ask me about...
 - How to invest and utilizing financial instruments like stocks / crypto.
 Specifically an Options trader.